Beer sales banned at World Cup stadiums in Qatar

 Those in corporate areas of stadiums at the tournament will still be able to purchase alcohol.

-The change in stance has been made two days before the World Cup starts on Sunday when Qatar play Ecuador.
+The World Cup starts on Sunday when Qatar play Ecuador.

+Budweiser, a major sponsor of Fifa, had exclusive rights to sell beer at the World Cup.

 "Following discussions between host country authorities and Fifa, a decision has been made to focus the sale of alcoholic beverages on the Fifa fan festival, other fan destinations and licensed venues, removing sales points of beer from Qatar's Fifa World Cup 2022 stadium perimeters," said a statement from world football's governing body.